 The seas and oceans are currently taking centre stage.
 From the plastics littering our seas, to the role of climate change on ocean currents, from unequal access of marine resources to the treacherous experiences of seafarers who keep our global economy afloat; now is a crucial time to examine how we live with the sea.
 Yet there is a significant gap concerning the ways in which we engage with seas and oceans, with a will to enliven action and evoke change.
 Working with Mike Brown, this book explores these challenges, offering insights from planning, architectural design, geography, education, anthropology and cultural studies.
 Through these lenses we can better understand human relationships with the seas and oceans, and promote an ethic of care for the future.

 The Mobilities of Ships

-My second book, co-edited with Anyaa Anim-Addo and Will Hasty is available here now.
-This book turns our attention to the manifold mobilities that occur at sea through an exploration of the mobilities of ships themselves as well as the movements of objects, subjects and ideas that are mobilised by ships.
+This book, emerging from a Special Issue in the journal Mobilities and co-edited with Anyaa Anim-Addo and William Hasty turns our attention to the manifold mobilities that occur at sea through an exploration of the mobilities of ships themselves as well as the movements of objects, subjects and ideas that are mobilised by ships.
 The Mobilities of Ships brings together seven chapters that tack through unexplored waters and move between diverse case studies, including pirate ships, naval vessels and luxury yachts.
 In so doing, The Mobilities of Ships offers a rich insight into the world of shipping mobilities past and present.